anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 It is defined as additional assertion type in {{I-D.ietf-anima-rfc8366bis}}
 "agent-proximity" is a statement, that the proximity registrar certificate was provided via the registrar-agent as defined in {{exchanges_uc2}} and not directly to the pledge.
 This can be verified by the registrar and also by the MASA during the voucher-request processing.
-Note that at the time of creating the voucher-request, the pledge cannot verify the registrar's LDevID(Reg) EE certificate and has no proof-of-possession of the corresponding private key for the certificate.
+Note that at the time of creating the voucher-request, the pledge cannot verify the registrar's LDevID(Reg) certificate and has no proof-of-possession of the corresponding private key for the certificate.
 The pledge therefore accepts the LDevID(Reg) provisionally until it receives the voucher as described in  {{exchanges_uc2_3}}.

 Trust handover to the domain is established via the "pinned-domain-certificate" in the voucher.

 In contrast, "proximity" provides a statement, that the pledge was in direct contact with the registrar and was able to verify proof-of-possession of the private key in the context of the TLS handshake.
-The provisionally accepted LDevID(Reg) EE certificate can be verified after the voucher has been processed by the pledge.
+The provisionally accepted LDevID(Reg) certificate can be verified after the voucher has been processed by the pledge.
-If the returned voucher includes an additional signature by the registrar, the pledge can also verify that the registrar possesses the corresponding private key.
+As the returned voucher includes an additional signature by the registrar, the pledge can also verify that the registrar possesses the corresponding private key.

 ## Behavior of Pledge in Pledge-Responder-Mode {#pledge_ep}